pshrmn/foraging/README.md

 #####Rules Format

-A group refers to a set of data to be captured
+A schema refers to a set of data to be captured

-    group = {
+    schema = {
         name: <string>
         urls: [<string>...],
         pages: {<page>...}